wp-plugins/interconnect-it-weather-widget/readme.txt

 == Changelog ==

+* 2.1.1 - City name is now returned from OpenWeatherMap
 * 2.1 - icit-weather-widget is now translatable.
 * 2.0 - Now uses OpenWeatherMap, new icons and customisable css.

 == Upgrade Notice ==

+* 2.1.1 - Bugfix!
 * 2.1 - Translatable!
 * 2.0 - It Works!